bellaroseee/character-prediction/README.md

 This repo contains an example submission for the CSE447 project.
 For this project, you will develop a program that takes in a string of character and tries to predict the next character.
-For illustration purposes, this repo contains a dummy program that simple generates 3 random guesses of the next character.
+For illustration purposes, this repo contains a dummy program that simply generates 3 random guesses of the next character.

 ## Input format